UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/steps.md

 | Load Module Dataset | Boolean | Select to use the IEBCOPY COPYMOD control statement when copying load modules.                                                                                                                                                                                                                                                                                                                                     | No       |
 | To PDS              | String  | Specify the name of the target PDS.                                                                                                                                                                                                                                                                                                                                                                                | Yes      |

-### Deploy Data Sets
+### Deploy Datasets and USS Files

-Deploy data sets and HFS files
+Deploy datasets and USS files

 | Name                                 | Type                                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Required |
 |--------------------------------------|--------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|